RyothJT/fpga_sobel/README.md

 - Reduce WNS signficantly by pipelining more operations
 - Reduce variables
 - Rewrite RX and TX modules in SystemVerilog style as proper Mealy machines
-- Support for different 3x3 convolutions
+- Support for other 3x3 convolutions
-- Easy setup for verilog
+- Easy setup for Vivado
 - Testing using communication method other than UART
 - Get rid of number_bytes_to_send in order to not use DSP slice (currently used for ending condition and troubleshooting)
 - Split DATA into separate segments to appropriately module the three parts of convolution